Singing a New Song

 Many of our daily music therapy groups consist of a combination of learning, discussion, and music making with the residents.
 Some groups explore a specific music history topic where we learn about and listen to music from composers, songwriters, and singers throughout the ages.
 Residents may also engage in music-structured games to improve memory and cognition.
 Other groups may consist of active music making with the residents, such as sing-alongs, hymns, or show choir.
 The full calendar of music events can be found in the monthly activity calendar.

-At McKnight Place, residents have the option to participate in weekly, private music therapy sessions with Ms. Hinson.
+At McKnight Place, residents have the option to participate in weekly, private music therapy sessions with our music therapist, Katie Kottemann.
 Private music sessions can take a variety of forms.
 If your loved one is a musician or has an interest in learning to play music, a private music session can take the form of a music lesson, in which we will use adapted music techniques to help the resident learn preferred music.
-Ms. Hinson offers lessons in guitar, piano, violin, ukulele, and voice.
-Private sessions can also be used as a time for your loved one to receive individualized attention in which we sing familiar songs, reminisce, and even write songs.
+Ms. Kottemann offers lessons in guitar, handheld instruments, and singing.
+Private sessions can also be used as a time for your loved one to receive individualized attention in which we sing familiar songs and reminisce.

-To learn more about Ms. Hinson as well as the physical, mental, and emotional benefits of music and music therapy or private lessons, contact McKnight Place Assisted Living at 314-993-3333.
+To learn more about Ms. Kottemann as well as the physical, mental, and emotional benefits of music and music therapy or private lessons, contact McKnight Place Assisted Living at 314-993-3333.